Constitution and Bylaws of the

 Section 6.
 Any number of local chapters may petition to charter a multi-chapter organization for the purpose of facilitating the goals of this organization.
 Such a petition will be subject to a majority vote of the National Board.
 Any such organization may function under its own bylaws if such bylaws are not inconsistent with the National Constitution and Bylaws.
 Each such organization shall have an Executive Board which shall be composed of at least a President, Vice President and Secretary, elected from among the members of the participating local chapters.
 The National Board shall have the right to suspend or revoke the charter for good cause.
 Good cause shall include, but not be limited to the following:

-- d.
-Failure to timely report to the National Board the names of elected officers.
+- Failure to timely report to the National Board the names of elected officers.

-- e.
-Failure to timely submit to a request for an audit under Section 2.
+- Failure to timely submit to a request for an audit under Section 2.

 Section 7.
 Chapters and multi-chapter organizations shall not take public positions inconsistent with the published resolutions of the National organization.